XMap is a fast network scanner designed for performing Internet-wide IPv6 & IPv4 network research scanning.

 XMap operates on GNU/Linux, Mac OS, and BSD.
-XMap currently has implemented probe modules for ICMP Echo scans, TCP SYN scans, and UDP probes.
+XMap currently has implemented probe modules for ICMP Echo scans, TCP SYN scans, UDP probes, and DNS scans (stateless, stateful, or address-spoofing).

 With banner grab and TLS handshake tool, ZGrab2, more involved scans could be performed.